Skip to the main content

 Sahalee Way Corridor Improvements

-The public is invited to participate and provide input on potential improvements they would like to see on the Sahalee Way Corridor.
-Please check back to learn more about future engagement opportunities.
+In early 2024, the public was asked for input on potential improvements they would like to see on the Sahalee Way Corridor.

 Public Meeting held April 24, 2024